Wild Beasts: History

 The band's second album Two Dancers was released in August 2009 and was widely acclaimed; it featured in many end of year best albums lists for 2009.
 It was nominated for the 2010 Mercury Prize.
 Wild Beasts' third studio album, entitled Smother, was released in May 2011.
 The band subsequently announced the addition of touring band member Katie Harkin from Sky Larkin.
 They won the 2011 London Awards for Art and Performance.

 The band released their fourth studio album Present Tense on 24 February 2014.

 Their fifth studio album, Boy King was released on 5 August 2016 also on Domino Records.

 On 25 September 2017, Wild Beasts announced their disbandment.
 An EP, Punk Drunk & Trembling, was released on 20 October 2017.
 They released a live album, titled Last Night All My Dreams Came True, on 16 February 2018.
-The band came to an end in February 2018, with three final shows featuring songs from each of their five albums.
+The band came to an end in February 2018, following a final festival appearance at the Rockaway Beach Festival in January, and three final shows featuring songs from each of their five albums.

 Both Thorpe and Fleming have since gone on to pursue solo projects.
-Thorpe released his solo debut Diviner in May 2019, whilst in July that year, Fleming reemerged under the name One True Pairing.
+Thorpe released his solo debut Diviner in May 2019, whilst in July that year, Fleming reemerged under the name One True Pairing, releasing his self-titled debut album in September 2019.
+Thorpe has gone on to release two further studio albums, Moondust for My Diamond (2021) and Ness (2024), with Fleming releasing his folk-influenced second studio album Endless Rain in 2024.